 It Has a Longer Detecting Window

 While urine drug testing can typically look back a week, hair follicle drug tests have a detection window of 90 days.
 Depending on the length of the hair collected, it can even go back as far as a year.
+It's a far better indicator of long-term, patterened drug use, as opposed to only recent drug activity.

 For these reasons, many employers are beginning to opt for hair follicle drug tests to maintain a drug-free workplace environment.